hasancangz/hasancangz/README.md

 var goal = new Goal {
-    ShortTerm  = "Become a solid backend developer with ASP.NET Core", LongTerm   = "Build production-ready systems with clean, scalable architecture", Motivation = "Understanding what runs behind the scenes — building the invisible" };
+    ShortTerm  = "Become a solid backend developer with ASP.NET Core", LongTerm   = "Build production-ready systems with clean, scalable architecture", };
 ```